Visiting Australia is cheaper for the Brits

 Currencies continue to provide action, again and again.

-The USD (DXY) has risen for 4 straight weeks.
+The Aussie has fallen for 4 straight weeks versus the GBP.

 The larger advancers over the past week comprised of;